MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/overrides.md

 1. Continuing from above, select the **Sources** (![Sources icon.](./overrides-images/sources-tool-icon.png)) tool, and then on the left, select the **Page** tab (grouped with the **Overrides** tab).

-1. Expand the **styles** folder in the tree of resource files.
+1. In the tree of resource files for the page, expand the **styles** folder.
 Files that are already placed in your overrides folder (by using the **Overrides** tab), such as `to-do-styles.css`, have a purple dot on the icon.

 1. Right-click a different file, such as **(index)** (which is `index.html`), and then select **Override content**: